Best Places To Retire Free Report

 Italians justifiably pride themselves of their modern and well-organized health care infrastructure, which the World Health Organization rates as the second-best in the world.
 Here too, however, regional levels of development will vary.

-Italy spends 9.2 percent of its GDP on its health system.
-As of 2012, there were 3.76 doctors for every 1,000 people.
 The national health care service (Servizio Sanitario Nazionale, SSN), is organized on a regional basis.
 It provides free, universal coverage to all Italian citizens and eligible foreigners.

-Infrastructure for the Disabled
+Infrastructure For The Disabled

-Unfortunately, despite its modern health system, Italy lags behind in accessibility and services for the disabled.
 Tourists and expats with special needs should carefully choose their residences since not every area of every city can guarantee access.
-Public transportation is only incompletely adapted for wheelchair access, while private transportation service for the disabled is often quite expensive.

-Transportation in Italy
+Transportation In Italy

 Italy has a very well-developed transportation infrastructure, and almost all areas of the country are connected by land, sea, and air.
 Although development lags in some areas, there is connection by modern transit to all but the most isolated towns.

-Public Transit and Railways
+Public Transit And Railways

 Seven of Italy’s major cities have modern metro systems, including Rome, Milan, Turin, and Naples.
 Other cities also have efficient light rail and commuter train systems.